nayaksofia/responsive-restaurant-website-bootstrap/Readme.md

 ## Project objective:
 ---

-Build a responsive website for a restaurant where users can read the details of the restaurant.
+Build a responsive website for a restaurant where users can read the details of the restaurants.

 ## Background of the problem statement:
 ---